What is trichomoniasis?

 Abstinence from sexual activity is the only way to completely avoid becoming infected with any type of STD.

-You can reduce your risk of infection by being in a monogamous relationship with one partner who has had negative STD testing.
+You can reduce your risk of infection by being in a monogamous relationship with a partner who has had negative STD testing.

 You should also CORRECTLY use male latex condoms every time you have intercourse.